Axia-Tech/AXIA-wiki/docs/general/glossary.md

 An authority is a generic term for the role in a blockchain that can participate in the consensus mechanisms.
 In [GRANDPA](#grandpa-finality-gadget), the authorities vote on chains they consider final.
 In BABE, the authorities are block producers.
-Authority sets can be chosen to be mechanisms such as AXIASolar's NPoS algorithm.
+Authority sets can be chosen to be mechanisms such as AXIACoin's NPoS algorithm.

 ## BABE

-Blind Assignment of Block Extension is AXIASolar's block production mechanism.
+Blind Assignment of Block Extension is AXIACoin's block production mechanism.

 ## Block